High-Level Policy Conference

 • NORA HAN, Vice President of the Hydrogen Product Group, ABB

-Moderator: ROSALINDE VAN DER VLIES, Clean Planet Director, European Commission
+Moderated by ROSALINDE VAN DER VLIES, Clean Planet Director, European Commission

 15:00 – 16:00